-Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with federally backed mortgage loans who've been financially affected by COVID-19, regardless of delinquency status, can get a forbearance for 180 days, plus an additional 180 days.
+Under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with federally backed mortgage loans who've been financially affected by COVID-19, regardless of delinquency status, can get a forbearance.
+A CARES Act forbearance, also sometimes called a "COVID-19 forbearance," lasts for 180 days.
+Borrowers can request an additional 180 days.
 The right to get this type of forbearance applies to borrowers with properties designed for the occupancy of one to four families, like single-family homes.

 To get a forbearance, you need to contact your loan servicer within the "covered period" and affirm that you've suffered a financial hardship due to the coronavirus national emergency.
 However, the CARES Act doesn't define the covered period or say when the right to get a forbearance for a one- to four-unit property ends.
 The CARES Act does define the covered period for forbearances in connection with multifamily properties with five or more units.
 But that section doesn't apply to smaller properties.